-Preparing the Filter Cannula:
+Preparing the Filter Cannula

-Performing a Cannula Filtration:
+Performing a Cannula Filtration

-Step 2: Replace the glass stopper with the rubber septum/filter cannula under a flow of inert gas.
-Purge the cannula for 15-30 seconds before inserting the cannula into an empty Schlenk flask that has previously been cycled onto the Schlenk line.
+Step 2: Replace the ground glass stopper with the rubber septum/filter cannula under a positive pressure of inert gas.
+Purge the cannula for 15-30 seconds before inserting the sharp end of the cannula into a receiving Schlenk flask that has previously been cycled onto the Schlenk line.

-Step 5: Open the receiving flask back to the inert gas and remove the bleed needle from the septum.
-Remove the filter cannula from the septum of the receiving flask and then from the transfer flask along with the septum, replacing it with a greased stopper.
+Step 5: The stopcock on the receiving flask is opened to inert gas and the bleed needle is removed from the septum.
+The cannula is removed from the septum of the receiving flask and then from the transfer flask along with the septum and replaced with a greased stopper.

 Transfer and receiving flasks after filtration.

 Clean the cannula immediately after use to prevent blocking.
 The solids can now be dried under vacuum (if desired) or discarded/quenched, and the filtrate is ready for further manipulations.